-- a. to be available for buyers

-- b. the place to buy things

-- c. a system of producing goods

-- on the basis of the free business and trade

-- d. to be interested in buying something

-- e. the market without official restriction

-- f. selling things from tables

-- g. the world market in the art

-- h. to offer the business to sale

-- i. to try to persuade someone to buy your goods
+1. to put the business on the market a) to be available for buyers 2. the open market b) the place to buy things 3. the street market c) a system of producing goods on the basis of the free business and trade 4. to be on the market d) to be interested in buying something 5. the market e) the market without official restriction 6. market economy f) selling things from tables 7. to market g) the world market in the art h) to offer the business to sale i) to try to persuade someone to buy your goods